Newgen Secures a Patent for Centralized Controlled Printing and Administration

 - Patent to help enterprises in optimizing cost, and enabling anytime anywhere, secure, green printing

-LONDON, Jan.
-10, 2022 /PRNewswire/ -- Newgen Software, a global provider of low code digital transformation platform, has announced that the Indian patent office has granted a patent (No. 386151) for its invention entitled "Centralized Controlled Printing and Administration."
+SYDNEY, Jan.
+11, 2022 /PRNewswire/ -- Newgen Software, a global provider of low code digital transformation platform, has announced that the Indian patent office has granted a patent (No. 386151) for its invention entitled "Centralized Controlled Printing and Administration."
 This is for a term of 20 years commencing from January 04, 2010, in accordance with the provisions of the Patents Act, 1970.

 This invention is for facilitating centrally managed and automated printing which also safeguards document confidentiality.
 Apart from the regular mode of printing, it includes pull printing which gives users flexibility to print their documents from anywhere.
 Furthermore, this has a universal printer driver which removes the dependency on printer-specific drivers.